brianalwillis/incident-response-linux/README.md

 ## 🛠️ TECHNOLOGY & TOOLS UTILIZED

 - **`Microsoft Azure:`**
-  Linux virtual machines were hosted on Azure.
-Azure Storage and Containers were also utilized for deployment and data handling.
+  Linux virtual machines were hosted on Azure, with Azure Storage and Containers employed to support deployment and facilitate the simulated data exfiltration.

 - **`Microsoft Defender for Endpoint:`**
   Used as the primary Endpoint Detection & Response (EDR) solution to monitor and protect the environment.